nabe-abk/adiary_service/README.md

 # Options

 This program not have option.
-All command line opition for **"TARGET.EXE"** when registering a Windows services.
+All command line opition for **"TARGET.EXE"** when registering to Windows services.

-If you regist to service **"TARGET.EXE"** with "-x" option, run **"TARGET_service.exe"** with "-x" option when registering a Windows services.
+If you regist to service **"TARGET.EXE"** with "-x" option, run **"TARGET_service.exe"** with "-x" option when registering to Windows services.

 # Additional